What is the correct procedure for filing annual accounts?

 Annual statutory accounts are filed once a year at HMRC and Companies House.

-Once your company has been incorporated it will be necessary to prepare statutory accounts each year, and these annual statutory accounts must be filed both with HMRC and at Companies House, until such time as the company has ceased trading, has been dissolved and the name removed from the register at Companies House.
+Once your company has been incorporated, you need to complete statutory accounts each year, and these annual statutory accounts must be filed both with HMRC and at Companies House, until the company has ceased trading, has been dissolved and the name removed from the register at Companies House.

 We will prepare your annual statutory accounts in the required format, together with the accountant’s report, and will file these electronically both with HMRC (together with the Corporation Tax return) and at Companies House.
 No audit is required for companies of this size.